timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-auth.md

 you choose for this can be different than the one used by external clients to connect to the access node.

-How you set this up depends on which authentication mechanism you choose.
+How you set up your multi-node cluster depends on which authentication mechanism you choose.
 The options are:
-*   Trust all incoming connections.
+*   Trust authentication.
 This is the simplest approach, but also the least secure.
 This is a good way to start if you are trying out multi-node, but is not recommended for production clusters.
 *   Pasword authentication.
 Every user role requires an internal password for